TorinM/RusticCosmos/README.md

-# RusticCosmos
+# OrionPixel

-RusticCosmos is a 2D Game Engine written in Rust exposing multiple APIs.
-This engine is meant to be native to Rust.
+OrionPixel is a 2D Game Engine written to be as simple as possible to create games.
+It is written in C#.

 Important Note: This engine is still in development and is not ready for use.